 After reading hundreds of comments and tallying up the votes, The Boot counts down our readers' choices for the 10 Worst Country Songs That Were Big Hits.

 Sugarland are an act who've never been afraid to push the envelope, and that's part of what's earned them their enormous success.
-But not every country fan appreciates the pop-country-kinda-rap hybrid of 'Stuck Like Glue,' landing it in our countdown of the 10 Worst Country Songs That Were Big Hits.
-But the song stuck in fans' heads like glue after reaching No. 2 on Billboard's Hot Country Songs chart.
+But not every country fan appreciates the pop-country-kinda-rap hybrid of "Stuck Like Glue," landing it in our countdown of the 10 Worst Country Songs That Were Big Hits.
+Still, the song stuck in fans' heads like glue after reaching No. 2 on Billboard's Hot Country Songs chart.

 What's not to like about a song that urges people not to drink and drive?
 Apparently quite a bit, according to some fans -- at least if the alternative is to do a dance called the Watermelon Crawl.
 Byrd's breezy bit of fun reached No. 4 on the country charts, and a dance remix even crossed over into pop.
 And while it might not be deeply intellectual, you somehow can't deny that you want to sing along.

-Kenny Chesney has recorded some of the most intelligent and moving songs in country music -- but this isn't one of them.
-An unapologetically fun, good-time anthem, 'She Thinks My Tractor's Sexy' scored Chesney a huge career hit, in no small part because of his high-energy performance.
+Chesney has recorded some of the most intelligent and moving songs in country music -- but this isn't one of them.
+An unapologetically fun, good-time anthem, "She Thinks My Tractor's Sexy" scored Chesney a huge career hit, in no small part because of his high-energy performance.
 Still, somehow we think it's not Chesney's tractor that his female fans find irresistible.

-Like it or not, the history of country music falls into two main era: B.B.
-(Before Badonkadonk) and A.B.
-(After Badonkadonk).
-The song heralded a huge change in country radio, helping to launch Jamey Johnson, Randy Houser and Dallas Davidson.
-Davidson, in particular, has gone on to a career that has re-shaped the face of commercial country radio.
+Like it or not, the history of country music falls into two main era: BB (Before Badonkadonk) and AB (After Badonkadonk).
+The song heralded a huge change in country radio, helping to launch the careers of its writers, Jamey Johnson, Randy Houser and Dallas Davidson; Davidson, in particular, has helped re-shape the face of commercial country radio as a songwriter.

-Taylor Swift has experienced so much crossover success, it's almost bound to cause some sort of backlash.
-She's always had a pop element to her music, but 'We Are Never Ever Getting Back Together' took that an extra step beyond with its dub-step beat and splashy arrangement.
-Some country purists really don't like the song, but that didn't stop it from becoming a worldwide mega-hit.
+Even before she formally switched to pop, Swift experienced so much crossover success that it was almost bound to cause some sort of backlash.
+She always had a pop element to her music, but "We Are Never Ever Getting Back Together" took that an extra step beyond with its dub-step beat and splashy arrangement.
+Some country purists really didn't like the song, but that didn't stop it from becoming a worldwide mega-hit.

-Bily Ray Cyrus shot to overnight fame with this mega-million-selling song, which has subsequently become one of the most divisive songs in country history.
+Cyrus shot to overnight fame with this mega-million-selling song, which has subsequently become one of the most divisive songs in country history.
 Some people love it, some people hate it, but everyone knows it.
-Cyrus' recent appearance on a rap version of the song might not have helped his detractors feel any better, but admit it -- you know you drunkenly line-danced to this at least once back in the days of your mullet-headed, misspent youth.
+Cyrus' 2014 appearance on a rap version of the song might not have helped his detractors feel any better, but admit it: You drunkenly line-danced to this song at least once back in the days of your mullet-headed, misspent youth.

-If you think Toby Keith's 'Red Solo Cup' is stupid, you're not alone.
-Even the artist himself kinda agrees.
-"It is the stupidest song I ever heard in my life, but it's so stupid it's good," Toby once told The Boot, laughing about his unexpected, multi-platinum-selling hit.
-The song has practically become a cultural phenomenon, with a video that has earned more than 23 million views.
+If you think Keith's "Red Solo Cup" is stupid, you're not alone.
+Even the artist himself kind of agrees: "It is the stupidest song I ever heard in my life, but it's so stupid it's good," Keith once told The Boot, laughing about his unexpected, multi-platinum-selling hit.
+The song practically became a cultural phenomenon, with a music video that has earned more than 50 million views.